raistlan/rhs-blog/src/posts/obsidian-wsl-github-sync.md

 I think it would be cool to improve this so you could pass a flag that matches different folders ie `diary -p "msg"` for personal and `diary -w "msg"` for work.
 Would just need to interpret each of these flags as a selector for the directory you look for.

-I worked through some of this with ChatGPT and don't really trust it but here:
+Worked with ChatGPT to get option flags in and can now run it exactly the way that I want:

 ```bash
 journal() {